tneblett33/dba120-exam1/README.md

 EX3

+This deleted the row previously added.

 DELETE FROM terms
 WHERE terms_id = 6

 ![Ch5_ex3_results](https://user-images.githubusercontent.com/122377083/216854265-9f7ba27d-364c-46fd-85dd-b547fd1dbaf1.png)

 EX4

+This inserted a row into invoices with the specified values.

 INSERT INTO invoices VALUES
 (DEFAULT, 32, 'AX-014-027', '8/1/2018', '434.58', DEFAULT, DEFAULT, 2, '8/31/2018', NULL)